-It thrives through the more primitive part of your brain called the amygdala, the part that rings an alarm that signals a cascade of physical and emotional events.
-It’s a primitive response that has to do with fight or flight.
+Anxiety thrives through the more primitive part of your brain.
+This part, called the amygdala, is what rings an alarm that signals a cascade of physical and emotional events.
+Further, it’s a primitive response that has to do with fight or flight.

-An easy way to remember the three steps of this strategy is to remember the three C’s- catch it, check it, change it.
+An easy way to remember the three steps of this strategy is to remember the three C’s: catch it, check it, change it.
 “Catch it” is noticing that you’re anxious.
-“Check it” is the self-talk of telling yourself that your thoughts may not be entirely accurate in that moment.
+“Check it” is the self-talk of telling yourself that your thoughts may not be entirely accurate at that moment.
 “Change it” is actively examining and changing your thoughts.